Frequently Asked Questions

 What's the best time to see the Glow Worms?

 At our site, during the daytime, all year round!
-Because our glow worms are in a purpose-built environment resembling their natural environment which is kept dark during daytime, they glow during our opening hours.
+Because our glow worms are in a purpose-built environment resembling their natural environment which is kept dark during the daytime, they glow during our opening hours.
 This allows our guides to care for the glow worms and provide food for them during the day.
 Because the glow worms are in a controlled environment, everyone has an equal chance of seeing the glows.

 Is this a child-friendly experience?

-Our cave was constructed to allow people of all ages and abilities the opportunity to get up close and personal with glow worms and to see their glowing lights.
+Our cave was constructed to allow people of all ages the opportunity to get up close and personal with glow worms and to see their glowing lights.
 All our tours are very family-friendly and perfect for a special event, like a birthday!
 Many of our customers find glow worm cave tours educational and enjoyable for the children.
-Please keep in mind, prams are not permitted inside the cave, so we ask parents to carry any little ones during the 30-minute tour.
+Please keep in mind, prams are not permitted or suitable for being inside the cave, so we ask parents to carry any little ones during the 30-minute tour.
 Prams can be left in the Gift Shop during the tour.
 To avoid disturbing our glow worms, we cannot make excess noise inside the cave, so if your child may have trouble keeping their voice down, please take this into account and be prepared to leave the tour early if necessary.

 There are also plenty of things to do at Cedar Creek Estate and is perfect for a Gold Coast day trip.
 Head down to Frog Hollow, a complimentary exhibit featuring native frog species and some amazing local insects.
 You can also grab a bite to eat in our Cafe and Restaurant, walk through our grounds and vineyard or sample the wonderful wines on offer in the Wine Centre (18+ only).